 In short, whenever you use the Internet your IP address is known and probably logged.
 The IP can also reveal information about your location.
 If issued with a warrant of some kind then your Internet service provider can match your IP address directly to you.
 Also when using public Wi-Fi hotspots all your data is sent unencrypted to the router which means that anyone in the area can capture your data and steal things like passwords and the websites you visited while connected.
 Plus there is the issue of services which block content depending your current location.

 VPNs provide a way to encrypt the first part of your Internet connection, while at the same time masking your IP address and location.
 The result is an increase in privacy and protection, plus the ability to unblock geofenced content.
 VPNs aren’t needed all the time, however there are moments when they are essential.

 If you are looking for a VPN then we recommend ExpressVPN for Android.
-It’s $8.32 per month but you can get your money back within 30 days if you’re not completely satisfied.
+It’s $8.32 per month if you pay for a year advance, but you get 3 bonus months for free and can get your money back within 30 days if you’re not completely satisfied.
 See our Review.

 If ExpressVPN isn’t a good fit for you see our full list of best VPNS on our hub page.

 Other VPN resources worth checking out